b-irungu/PHASE-3-BINARY-CLASSIFICATION-PROJECT/README.md

 **METHOD**

 The project used the CRISP-DM data science process to analyse and create a model best for the churn analysis.
-All the data science steps are described in the CRISP-DM Report:(**insert link**).
+All the data science steps are described in the CRISP-DM Report:https://github.com/b-irungu/PHASE-3-BINARY-CLASSIFICATION-PROJECT/blob/main/FINAL%20CRISP-DM%20DATA%20REPORT%20-.pdf.
 The projects used the following Binary classifiers
 * KNN(K-Nearest Neighbours)
 * Logistic Regression
 * Decision Trees